aws-observability/terraform-aws-observability-accelerator/docs/container-insights/eks.md

 # Setting Up Container Insights for your EKS Cluster

-This example deploys CloudWatch Observability EKS add-on on an exisiting Amazon EKS cluster, wihich has Container Insights enhanced observability for Amazon EKS and CloudWatch Application Signals enabled by default.
+This example deploys CloudWatch Observability EKS add-on on an exisiting Amazon EKS cluster, which has Container Insights enhanced observability for Amazon EKS and CloudWatch Application Signals enabled by default.

 ## Prerequisites